 Testosterone Maintenance and Therapy

 Once you have started a treatment plan, Dr. Wierschem will have you follow up every six months with labs and exam.
 Testosterone replacement can cause several problems including elevation in your PSA, blood pressure or blood counts.
 As a urologist, Dr. Wierschem can treat most any complication that may arise without having to refer you to another doctor.

 It should be noted that there has not been a study to link testosterone replacement with prostate cancer.

-Dr. Wierschem treats many patients in the Dallas-Fort Worth area who have prostate cancer with testosterone therapy and other treatment options.
-To discuss which treatment option is best for you.
+Dr. Wierschem treats many patients in the Dallas area who suffer from Low-T. He will work with you and discuss which treatment option is best for you.
 Call our office today at (972) 596-6733 to schedule an appointment.